btmoyers/wrangling-transcriptomics/episodes/01-background.md

 #### RNA-Seq Advantages

-- Unlike microarrays, RNA-Seq provides a more comprehensive view of the transcriptome, including novel transcripts and alternative splicing events.
+Unlike microarrays, RNA-Seq provides a more comprehensive view of the transcriptome, including novel transcripts and alternative splicing events.
+The output is typically in the form of FASTQ files, exactly like the ones we have been working with so far.

-### RNA-Seq: Output Files

 #### Fastq File Format